le717/Blocks/Documentation/Tutorial.md

 ---

-Now that we know a bit about indentation, let us add the Blocked Wall!
+Now that we know a bit about indentation, it is time to add the Blocked Wall and make our first mod!

 * Run **Blocks**, and open the level file (`<Ctrl + Shift + O>`), or  open it in **Notepad++** (`<Ctrl + o>`).
 If you do not remember where it is located, the level we are editing is located at [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank).
 If you are editing the level straight from Program Files,